 Sherburne-Earlville High School recognizes the relationship between attendance at school and achievement.
-Daily attendance and participation foster subject competency, continuity of learning, and responsibility.
+Daily attendance and participation foster subject competency, continuity of learning, development of vital peer relationships/social skills and mastery of essential skills necessary for the world of work.
 Attendance and participation are integral to the educational process and are consistent with the Sherburne-Earlville Central School Mission Statement.
-This Comprehensive Attendance policy is written in accordance with the Commissioner's Regulations Section 104.1
+This Comprehensive Attendance policy is written in accordance with the Commissioner's Regulations Section 104.1.